jahidrony037/team-tracker/README.md

-display the english premier league all teams total temas are 20 maximum teams are male team and three teams are female team chelsea FC women team on of them
+display the english premier league all teams total temas are 20 maximum teams are male team and three teams are female team chelsea FC women team on of them with conditional rendering show the female and male teams pic

 using react router , material ui ,react boststrap, it's responsive

 using fancy icon from react icon and font awesome icon